icann/rdap-conformance-tool/docs/std_95/object_classes.md

   "message": "The value for the JSON name value does not pass Variants validation [stdRdapVariantsValidation]."
 }
 ```
-9. If the JSON name _nameservers_ exists, the value shall pass the test Nameserver lookup  validation [stdRdapNameserverLookupValidation] defined in this document.
+9. If the JSON name _nameservers_ exists, the value shall pass the test Nameserver lookup  validation [[stdRdapNameserverLookupValidation]][id-stdRdapNameserverLookupValidation] defined in this document.
 ``` json
 {
   "code": -12208,